cornerstone-consulting/INFIODocs/infio-plugin.md

   - Ensure your IP address is authorized to connect to the SQL Server instance.

 - **Read-Only Access**:
-  - The SQL Server username must have **read-only access** with the `db_datareader` role.
+  - The SQL Server username must have read-only access with the `db_datareader` role on all databases, including system databases to run Infio-plugin.
+Additionally, the msdb database, which is a system database, must have the `SQLAgentUserRole`, `SQLAgentReaderRole` and `SQLAgentOperatorRole` as these SQL agent roles are needed to run extended event tool and generate extended events xml file.
   - This ensures only data retrieval operations are allowed, preventing changes to the database.

 #### 4. **Server Role Permissions**
 The following server roles are required to run the INFIO Plugin: